-Tax Day: The day in April (usually around April 15th) when U.S. taxes are due for earned and payment for any taxes owed.
-Au pairs fill out tax return Form
+Tax Day: The day in April (usually April 15th) when U.S. taxes are due for the previous year.
+For example, Tax Day for 2019 filings is April 15, 2020.

-Tax Return: A form that you fill out to send to the IRS, with information about income which the au pair is required to report by filing a tax return, and paying any income taxes due.
+Tax Return: A form that you fill out to send to the IRS, with information about income earned and payment for any taxes owed.
+Au pairs generally will fill out tax return Form 1040 NR-EZ.

-1040 NR-EZ.

-Wages: Money (stipend payments) paid to the au pair by his/her host family,
+Wages: Money (stipend payments) paid to the au pair by his/her host family, which the au pair is required to report by filing a tax return, and paying any income taxes due.